 - Jaw Pain – Tennis & Golfers Elbow

 Postural assessments is used to find any muscular imbalances and dysfunctions that may be causing pain.

 Deep soft-tissue massage aims to realign deep layers of muscle and connective tissue which in turn will increase blood supply and eliminate muscular dysfunctions such as; back pain, postural anomalies, neck pain, lower back pain, chronic shoulder problems and more.

-Cupping is used in Myotherapy to promote increased blood flow to tissues, decrease muscle tightness and sedate the nervous system.
+Cupping increases blood flow to tissues, decreases muscle tightness, increases joint mobilisation and sedates the nervous system and stretches out fascial tissue.
 The cups are applied to the skin superficially using a suction technique.
 Cupping is used to relieve back and neck pain, stiff muscles migraines and more.
-JOINT MOBILISATION:

-Heat packs used by a Myotherapy work specifically to increase blood supply to a muscle before, during or after a treatment.
+Heat therapy is used to increase blood supply to a muscle before, during or after a treatment.
 This treatment works well for releasing tight contracted muscles and decreasing pain.